UPDATE: The Legal System and Research of the Islamic Republic of Iran

-The Courts are functionally classified according to their area of jurisdiction, civil or criminal, and according to the seriousness of the crime or the litigation, e.g., value of property under dispute or the level of punitive action involved.
+The Courts are functionally classified according to their area of jurisdiction into civil or criminal, and according to the seriousness of the crime or the litigation (i.e. value of property under dispute or the level of punitive action involved).

 The Clerical Courts are entrusted with the task of trying and punishing misdeeds by the clergy although it has also taken on cases involving lay people.
-There is a Special Clerical Court that holds operations independent of the regular judicial system and is accountable to the Supreme Leader of Iran.
+A Special Clerical Court holds operations independent of the regular judicial system and is accountable to the Supreme Leader of Iran.
 Judgments handed down by the Clerical Courts are final and cannot be appealed.